-Next up in The Interrogation Room… Tom Leins catches up with Tess Makovesky to discuss her new book, Gravy Train (All Due Respect).
+Next up in The Interrogation Room… Tom Leins catches up with Eamonn Griffin to discuss his book, East of England (Unbound Digital).

-What do you hope that readers take away from the book?
+What do you hope that readers take away from the story?

 If your career trajectory could follow that of any well-known writer, who would you choose, and why?

 Blimey.
 I’ve no idea.
 I’m old enough to not have career plans for my writing as such.
 I’d just like to keep having books published and for there to be at least one reader out there who likes them and would like to see more.